Skip to content

 min_path_sum.rb

-Figure 14-14 shows the recursive tree rooted at \(dp[2, 1]\), which includes some overlapping subproblems, the number of which increases sharply as the size of the grid grid increases.
+Figure 14-14 shows the recursion tree rooted at \(dp[2, 1]\), which includes some overlapping subproblems whose number will increase sharply as the size of grid grid grows.

-Each state has two choices, down and right, so the total number of steps from the top-left corner to the bottom-right corner is \(m + n - 2\), so the worst-case time complexity is \(O(2^{m + n})\).
-Please note that this calculation method does not consider the situation near the grid edge, where there is only one choice left when reaching the network edge, so the actual number of paths will be less.
+Each state has two choices, down and right, so the total number of steps from the top-left corner to the bottom-right corner is \(m + n - 2\), giving a worst-case time complexity of \(O(2^{m + n})\), where \(n\) and \(m\) are the number of rows and columns of the grid, respectively.
+Note that this calculation does not account for situations near the grid boundaries, where only one choice remains when reaching the grid boundary, so the actual number of paths will be somewhat less.

-We introduce a memo list mem of the same size as the grid grid, used to record the solutions to various subproblems, and prune overlapping subproblems:
+We introduce a memo list mem of the same size as grid grid to record the solutions to subproblems and prune overlapping subproblems:

 min_path_sum.py